diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/1/castleguard.md

 this grand fortress sit atop a hill{{site.data.foot.t1}} in the center of the capital city, and it is under siege in the animatic because everyone wants to kill the king 👍

 beneath the castle lies the sprawling dungeon that imprisons hundreds of citizens, including pasquale's family.

+## characters who don't need their own pages

+- the king
+- the king's right hand?
+- the king's court
+- the other "head of the royal __" castle department leaders besides rosenwall
+  - kitchen, dungeon, topiary, execution, etc.
+- the other 3 revolutionary leaders besides marion
+  - (i have no idea what their specialites are {{site.data.emojis.zenigata}})
+- pasquale's family

 ## existing media